own-pt/delphin-rdf/README.md

 ```bash
 $ pip install -e /path/to/delphin-rdf
 ```
-The second option allows you to remove the package simply by running
+Wich allows you to remove the package simply by running
 ```bash
 $ pip uninstall delphin-rdf
 ```